 The exact cause of perniosis is unclear.
 It may be due to a root cause (primary), a consequence of a primary disease (secondary), such as a connective tissue disease or from abnormal proteins in the blood, or a disease of unknown causes (idiopathic).
 One hypothesis is that cold weather causes the small veins and arteries close to the skin to tighten or constrict.
 When the tissues are rewarmed, blood leaks into the tissue and causes the skin to swell.
-The swelling irritates the nerves, and pain is the result.
+The swelling irritates the nerves and can cause pain.
 It is thought by some that the disorder may represent an allergic reaction or hypersensitivity to the cold.
 Prolonged exposure to the cold, insufficient protective clothing, and circulatory or cardiovascular diseases may also be causative factors.
 Tight clothing may decrease blood flow to the affected area causing a decrease in the skin’s temperature.
 Some cases are believed to be caused by genetic factors.
 Other suspected causes include nutrition, local infection, hormonal changes, and other systemic diseases.
 In the elderly, perniosis may be associated with an underlying systemic disease.

 The incidence of perniosis is currently uncertain.
 Perniosis is seen more often in females than in males.
-Also, it is seen more often in women who are very thin or who have a low body mass index.
+More specifically, it is seen more often in women who are very thin or who have a low body mass index.
 Several articles in the medical literature focus on cases of perniosis in anorexic women.
-Individuals who smoke long-term or with poor circulation and smokers are affected more frequently than the general population.
-The disorder is more common in damp climates than in dry ones.
+Individuals who smoke long-term or with poor circulation, are affected more frequently than the general population.
+This condition is more common in cold, damp climates than in dry ones.
 Many cases have been reported from Western Europe but cases have also been reported in the late winter to early spring in the coastal areas of North America.
 Symptoms usually begin before the age of 20 years.
 It does not commonly occur in children and elderly people.

-Treatment of perniosis consists of protection from cold and warming the affected areas slowly.
+First-line treatment and management of perniosis, consists of protecting the body from the cold and warming the affected areas slowly.
+For example, patients may benefit from wearing layered warm clothing, gloves, and socks.
 Individuals with perniosis should avoid scratching or rubbing the affected area to help avoid further damage to the skin.
-Corticosteroid creams may help relieve the intense itching.
-The calcium channel blocker drug nifedipine (Adalat) can be an effective treatment in relieving the symptoms of cold related perniosis.
-Other treatment is symptomatic and supportive.

 For information about clinical trials being conducted at the NIH Clinical Center in Bethesda, MD, contact the NIH Patient Recruitment Office: